 12 Reasons We Need Family And Friends

 We can laugh, and giggle while we enjoy time together with family and friends.
 We can fix meals in the kitchen at someone’s house and burn the bacon and still eat it.
 Just a note, this happened over Easter weekend.
-We still ate the bacon, it was just a little more crunchy than usually.
+We still ate the bacon, it was just a little more crunchy than usual.
 The Easter egg hunt took longer than expected, life is good when you can laugh about burnt bacon.

 2. Phone calls:

 I know that social media is very popular and serves a purpose.
-BUT, there is something really awesome about talking to someone rather than texting them.
+But, there is something really awesome about talking to someone rather than texting them.
 Yes, of course, I text all the time, but I love hearing my friends’ voices.
 My adopted granddaughter, Jenna sent me a text last night to let me know her mom was going to the hospital on Monday.

 I called her mom within 15 minutes of the text.
 I HAD to talk to her mom, I HAD to hear her voice.
 I had to laugh with her because that’s what we do.
 Life is good when you have awesome friends you can call anytime and catch up on life.